 - The Metro Station areas should be livable, walkable urban places, with sufficient open space, recreation facilities, infrastructure, and healthy food options that encourage a less automobile-dependent lifestyle.
 The TSAs will be the places of highest commercial and residential density in the community, with building heights that step down with distance from the Stations.
-Housing should be provided for all income levels and family sizes. - The Village Centers are a unique aspect of Reston.
+Housing should be provided for all income levels and family sizes. - The village centers are a unique aspect of Reston.
 They serve as important community gathering places and include a mix of locally serving retail, residential components, and employment opportunities.
 Any modification to the village centers should be pedestrian-oriented, include a plaza as a central element, and provide adequate transition to surrounding neighborhoods.
 Convenient public transportation options should further enhance the links among the village centers, and transit stations. - Residential neighborhoods continue to provide a variety of housing types and sizes serving all income levels.
 Appropriate transitions should be provided between new development and residential neighborhoods.
-The stability of existing residential areas should be preserved. - Industrial Properties continue to provide flexible options for industrial and creative uses, and adequate locational opportunities for existing and new industrial uses and opportunities should be maintained.
+The stability of existing residential areas should be preserved.